Flood Warning issued for Greenwood by NWS - NewsBreak

 Flood Warning issued for Greenwood by NWS

-Effective: 2021-09-06 18:20:00 CDT Expires: 2021-09-08 01:26:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive into flooded areas or go around barricades.
+Effective: 2021-09-04 14:04:00 CDT Expires: 2021-09-06 15:27:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive into flooded areas or go around barricades.
 Nearly two feet of water will carry most vehicles away.
 Turn around, don`t drown.
-Target Area: Greenwood The National Weather Service in Wichita has issued a * Flood Warning for Southeastern Butler County in south central Kansas Southern Greenwood County in southeastern Kansas * Until 415 PM CDT Saturday. * At 1010 AM CDT, Doppler radar and automated rain gauges indicated heavy rain due to thunderstorms.
-Flooding is ongoing or expected to begin shortly in the warned area.
-Between 3 and 6 inches of rain have fallen. * Some locations that will experience flooding include Douglass, Leon, Severy, Fall River, Latham, Rosalia, Climax, Beaumont, Piedmont, El Dorado Airport, El Dorado State Park, Fall River Lake, Fall River State Park, Cross Timbers State Park and Toronto Lake.alerts.weather.gov
+Target Area: Greenwood The National Weather Service in Wichita has issued a * Flood Warning for Allen County in southeastern Kansas Northeastern Greenwood County in southeastern Kansas Woodson County in southeastern Kansas * Until 100 PM CDT Saturday. * At 400 AM CDT, Doppler radar indicated thunderstorms with very heavy rainfall moving over saturated ground soils from earlier heavy rainfall.
+Flooding is ongoing or expected to begin shortly in the warned area. * Some locations that will experience flooding include Iola, Eureka, Humboldt, Yates Center, La Harpe, Gas, Moran, Toronto, Hamilton, Neosho Falls, Virgil, Mildred, Bassett, Batesville, Piqua, Toronto Lake, Iola Airport, Eureka Airport, Eureka City Lake and Thrall.alerts.weather.gov

 Comments / 0